devgateway/www.developmentgateway.org/_posts/2014-10-08-coordinating-un-development-efforts-for-better-results.md

 created: 1412770387
 old_path: news/coordinating-un-development-efforts-better-results
 title: Coordinating UN Development Efforts for Better Results
-lede: One of the biggest challenges facing a complex entity like the United Nations Development Group (UNDG) is how to coordinate efforts across the 32 agencies, departments, and programs that play a role in the UN’s development work.
+excerpt: One of the biggest challenges facing a complex entity like the United Nations Development Group (UNDG) is how to coordinate efforts across the 32 agencies, departments, and programs that play a role in the UN’s development work.
 Coordination means collecting and standardizing data from dozens of offices managing thousands of activities to